roxcarpio/cka-exercises/docs/b.logging_monitoring.md

     </p>
     </details>

-1. Check the number of pods running in the cluster.
+1. Check the number of pods running in one node.
     <details><summary>show</summary>
     <p>